imlord21/Airplane-Fighter/README.md

 # Airplane-Fighter

 To play this game use the folowing keys:
-'A' for righth
+'A' for Left
-'D' for Left
+'D' for Righth
 'SPACE' for firing projectiles